 Millennium Integrated Primary has been providing integrated education in the Carryduff and Saintfield areas since opening with just 10 children in September 2000.
 The school moved to its present site in 2003 and continued oversubscription led the school to going to double enrolment in September 2013.
 In September 2019, the school’s enrolment will be 365 children in the primary with another 52 children in the nursery school.

-Speaking today, principal Barry Corrigan said:
+Welcoming the news, principal Barry Corrigan said:

 “These are exciting times for integrated education in the Saintfield and Carryduff areas.
 The announcement of the new build reinforces the provision in the area and should firmly establish Millennium Integrated as a school for the two communities.
 We have been very fortunate to have a committed school community supporting us from our very foundation and the building of a new primary school with the nursery unit validates the unique work that is being done in Millennium.